peterddrummond/xspde_matlab/doc/source/xgraph.rst

 Graphics function
 =================

-At the end of the loop, global averages and error-bars are calculated.
-The main functions involved are:

 :func:`xgraph` is called by xSPDE when the ensemble loops finished.
 The results are graphed and output if required.